syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 ---------

-'Initialize the objects.
+'Initializes the objects.

 Dim nullobject As Object = System.Reflection.Missing.Value

 Dim newFilePath As Object = "Sample.docx"

-'Start the Word application.
+'Starts the Word application.

 Dim wordApp As New word.Application()

-'Create a new document.
+'Creates a new document.

 wordApp.Documents.Add(nullobject, nullobject, nullobject, nullobject)

 Dim document As word.Document = wordApp.ActiveDocument

-'Insert the table.
+'Inserts the table.

 Dim start As Object = 0